 Indiana: Candy-Making Tour

-If you have a sweet tooth, Schimpff’s Confectionery is the perfect place for a free tour.
+If you have a sweet tooth, Schimpff’s Confectionery in Jeffersonville, Indiana, is the perfect place for a free tour.
 Visitors will get to see the Candy Kitchen, the Candy Museum and a free candy-making demonstration on antique equipment.
 The Candy Dipping Room is also always open for viewing.
-This mom and pop shop allows you to buy candy or a chocolate soda once the tour is over.
+This mom-and-pop shop allows you to buy candy or a chocolate soda once the tour is over.

 Kansas: Visit One of the Eight Wonders of Kansas